19hours/sg-statutes/Acts/Securities and Futures Act.md

 [2/2009 wef 29/07/2009]

-(2) The amount of such levy shall be paid within the time and in the manner specified by the securities exchange or futures exchange either generally or in relation to any particular case.
+(2) The amount of such levy shall be paid within the time and in the manner specified by the approved exchange either generally or in relation to any particular case.

+[2/2009 wef 29/07/2009]

 (3) No member of an approved exchange shall be required to pay by way of levy under this section more than $300,000 in the aggregate in any particular case.